refade/apk/README.md

 Sophos ML |	Unable to process file type |	Unable to process file type |	Unable to process file type Trapmine |	Unable to process file type |	Unable to process file type |	Unable to process file type Webroot |	Unable to process file type |	Unable to process file type	| Unable to process file type

+## Materials and Methods

+This paper proposes a database aiming at the classification of Android benign and malware executables.
+The database is referred to as REFADE.
+There are 1600 malicious executables, and 1600 other benign executables.
+Therefore, the REFADE base is suitable for learning with artificial intelligence, since both classes of executables have the same amount.
+For the construction of a pattern recognition AI (artificial intelligence), the conventional method used for its training is the use of classes and counter classes of a certain filetype.
+The designation chosen to refer to the categories was "benign files" for serious and safe applications and "malignant files" for applications that can be a threat to the user.
+The malwares samples are executables files for Android (.apk).
+The virtual plages were extracted from databases made avaiable by enthusiastic groups about the study of malwares through the digital plataform VirusShare.
+It should be noted that all benign executables were submitted to VirusTotal and all were its benign attested by the main commercial antivirus worldwide.
+The diagnostics, provided by VirusTotal, corresponding to the benign and malware executables are available in the virtual address of the REWEMA database.
+The benign samples were extracted from Playstore, the official shop for Android devices.
+In addition, databases from others plataforms of benign apps were also used: APKmirror and APKpure.
+To avoid repeat the samples, were used authoral scripts coded in python.
+The scrip read the files downloaded and delete its copys.